arielverbin/Babble/README.md

 - Android Studio
 - Android SDK version 21 or higher (minSdk 21)

-## Usage

-Once the app is running, you can perform the following actions:

-1. Log in with your Babble account or register a new account.
-2. After logging in, you will be directed to the contacts screen, where you can see a list of your chats.
-3. Select a chat from the list to open the single chat screen.
-4. In the single chat screen, you can view and send messages to the chat participants.
-5. Use the add contact screen to search for and add new contacts to your contact list.

-## Real-Time Chatting

-The Babble Android Client uses WebSocket technology to provide real-time updates for sending messages, creating and deleting chats, and updating profile pictures and display names.
-Whenever a user performs these actions, the changes will instantly appear on the other side, ensuring seamless and synchronized communication.

-Note: For real-time updates to work properly, it is recommended to have multiple users connected using different devices or emulators.
+## Creating and Deleting Chats
+When a chat is created in our app, the receiver user is not immediately notified.
+The notification is triggered only when the first message is sent within the chat.
+This ensures that the receiver is informed at the appropriate time and reduces unnecessary notifications for empty chats.

+In terms of chat deletion, if a user decides to delete a chat, it will be removed from their local database and from the server.
+However, for the other user involved in the chat, the conversation will remain in their local database.
+The chat will be marked as deleted, indicating that it has been removed by the first user.
+The other user can choose to delete the chat themselves at a later time if they wish to remove it from their local database as well.
+This approach allows for individual control over chat deletion while preserving the chat's availability until both users opt to delete it.

 ## Conclusion

 The Babble Android Client provides a user-friendly interface for accessing and interacting with the Babble chat system on Android devices.
-With real-time messaging, and an intuitive user experience, users can
+With real-time messaging, and an intuitive user experience, users can enjoy seamless and synchronized communication with others.

-enjoy seamless and synchronized communication with others.
-Happy chatting! 😁
+### Happy chatting! 😁